10 Mexican Garter Snake Species

 Source: iNaturalist user Aa a – CC BY 4.0

-This garter snake is easily recognisable by its vivid black and yellow colours, sometimes fully black.
-Thamnophis melanogaster lives on the high altitude Mexican plateau, mostly above 2000 metres.
-It’s found near Mexico city, and is a water lover which spends its days in large lakes, small creeks and also manmade canals.
-There’s several large mountain lakes popular with tourists where Thamnophis melanogaster rears its head: Lake Cajititlan, Lake Chapala, and Lake Cuitzeo to name a few.
+This garter snake is easily recognisable by its vivid black and yellow colours, or sometimes fully black.
+The blackbelly garter snake (Thamnophis melanogaster) lives on the high altitude Mexican plateau, mostly above 2000 metres, with an all-time altitude record of 2828 metres above sea level.
+It’s common near Mexico City, and is a water lover which spends its days in large lakes, small creeks and also manmade canals.

-Blackbelly garter snakes can reach 2828 metres above sea level.
-This snake often lives in its lakes alongside another species, the Mexican garter snake (Thamnophis eques).
-Its average length is 50-60cm, occasionally reaching 70cm, and males and females are exactly equal in size.
+This species appears in several large lakes popular with tourists, including Lake Cajititlan, Lake Chapala, and Lake Cuitzeo.
+They often live in these scenic lakes alongside close relatives, such as the Mexican garter snake (Thamnophis eques).
+Their average length is 50-60cm, and males and females are exactly equal in size.

 2 Goldenhead garter snake